GSA/emerging-technology-atlas/pages/artificial-intelligence-resources.md

 for the 21st Century: Embracing Modern Technologies to Engage with Constituents"</a> - An article from Oracle on how to embrace modern technologies, including Self-driving cars and smartphone assistant.
 Examples include improved productivity, fraud detection and understanding customer sentiment. (non-government link, not endorsed)

 ### Intelligence Personal Assistant Development Resources:
-<a href="https://github.com/GSA/AI-Assistant-Pilot/wiki/Resources">Source: Federal AI Personal Assistant Pilot</a>
+<a href="https://github.com/GSA/AI-Assistant-Pilot/wiki/Resources">Source: Federal AI Personal Assistant Pilot</a> - Development resources for common AI Personal Assistants.
+These are all non-government links directly to the development resources, and do not imply endorsement.

 #### Google Assistant
 - [Google Assistant Developer Kit:](https://developers.google.com/actions/)